Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 If the rating is for one channel only, then the power output will appear to be higher than it is.

-Again, this is important because we want the data to reflect a real-world scenario when using our amp at home.
+Again, this is important because you want the data to reflect a real-world scenario when using your amp at home.

 In practice, for AV receivers, you will often find the best you will see is the power ratings for 2-channels driven.
 That’s OK.